QGOpt: Riemannian optimization for quantum technologies: Overview of the Riemannian optimization

 \section{Overview of the Riemannian optimization}

 While optimizing an objective function defined on the Euclidean space, one performs a sequence of elementary operations like points and vectors transportation.
 We call these elementary operations optimization primitives.
 For example, one iteration of the simplest gradient descent method involves an update of the current estimation of the optimal point $x_t$ as follows: $x_{t+1} = x_{t} + v_t$, where $v_t = -\eta \nabla f(x_t)$ is a vector tending to improve the current estimation, $t$ is the number of previous iterations, and $\eta$ is the step-size.
 This update can be seen as a transportation of a point $x_t$ along a vector $v_t$.
-More sophisticated algorithms may require keeping additional information about the function landscape in terms of vectors $\{m_t^{(0)},\dots,m_t^{(N)}\}$ drawn from the current point $x_t$.
+More sophisticated algorithms may require keeping additional information about the optimization landscape in terms of vectors $\{m_t^{(0)},\dots,m_t^{(N)}\}$ associated with the current point $x_t$.
 These vectors should be transported together with $x_t$ to a new point and then updated according to a particular algorithm.
-However, as transportation of vectors in a Euclidean space is trivial, i.e. the identity transformation, it may be safely skipped.
+However, as transportation of vectors in a Euclidean space is the trivial identity transformation, it may be safely skipped.
 Optimization on curved spaces requires a generalization of optimization primitives in a certain way.
 As an example of optimization algorithms we consider a gradient descent with momentum \cite{ruder2016overview} and its Riemannian generalization \cite{becigneul2018riemannian, li2020efficient}.
-Here, we keep our overview simple.
-For an in-depth introduction into the topic, we recommend the following references \cite{boumal2020introduction, absil2009optimization}.
+We keep our overview simple, and for an in-depth introduction to the topic, we recommend references \cite{boumal2020introduction, absil2009optimization}.